smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

    - ``/{foo}/{bar+}`` is legal
    - ``/{foo+}/{bar}`` is illegal

 #.
-Patterns MUST NOT be equivalent.
+Patterns MUST NOT be equivalent if they share a host.

    - Pattern ``/foo/bar`` and ``/foo/bar`` conflict.
    - Pattern ``/foo/{bar}`` and ``/foo/{baz}`` conflict regardless of any
      constraint traits on the label members.

 #.
 A label and a literal SHOULD NOT both occupy the same segment in patterns
-   which are equivalent to that point.
+   which are equivalent to that point if they share a host.

    - ``/foo/bar/{baz}`` and ``/foo/baz/bam`` can coexist.
    - ``/foo/bar`` and ``/foo/{baz}/bam`` cannot coexist unless pattern